avaneev/r8brain-free-src/README.md

 [Clang](https://clang.llvm.org/) and [Intel C++](https://software.intel.com/en-us/c-compilers)
 compilers, on 32- and 64-bit Windows, macOS, and CentOS Linux.

-Most code is "inline", without the need to compile many source files.
+All code is "inline", without the need to compile any source files.
 The memory footprint is quite modest.

 For high-quality dithering you may consider using [PRVHASH PRNG](https://github.com/avaneev/prvhash) which features an excellent psycho-acoustic performance.

-## Acknowledgements ##
+## Acknowledgements

 r8brain-free-src is bundled with the following code: